 Surface Water (if only constructing works, complete the first two columns):

-Source (lake, Diversion/Activity Annual Quality Rate of Diversion Is Construction or Purpose
+Source (lake, stream or name of Diversion/Activity location Annual Quality (cubic meters) Rate of Diversion (show units) Is Construction or Development Purpose

-stream or name of location (cubic meters) (show units) Development

-source if known) 1 / 4 Sec.
-Twp Rge Required? (yes/no)
+source if known) / 4 Sec.
+Twp Rge Mer.
+Required? (yes/no)

-Mer.

 1.

 2

 3